psyschology/psyschology/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning app development
 - 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me via email
+- 📫 You can reach me via email
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I hated coding once :P

 <!---
 psyschology/psyschology is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.